fabianmartins/alienattack.workshop/README.md

 #### STEP 5 - Update the environment

+Back to your Cloud9 environment, let's update it.

 1.Update the current machine

 ~~~
 sudo yum update -y
 ~~~

+Don't worry about possible warnings.

 2.Install the latest version of node